xLegende/ComfyUI-Prompt-Formatter/README.md

-# 📝🎲📊📂 ComfyUI Prompt Formatting & Analysis Nodes
+# 📝🎲📊📂 ComfyUI Prompt Formatting Nodes

 This repository contains custom nodes for ComfyUI designed to help structure, filter, generate, and **analyze** text prompts using categorized tag definitions stored in a YAML file.